Newsom proposes state sanctions on Russia - NewsBreak

 Newsom proposes state sanctions on Russia

-BAKERSFIELD, Calif. ( KGET ) — Gov. Gavin Newsom on Tuesday sent a letter to the California Public Employees’ Retirement System, California State Teachers’ Retirement System and the University of California retirement system in efforts to cut off $1.5 billion related to Russian financial markets, the letter reads.
+BAKERSFIELD, Calif. ( KGET ) — Tuesday, Newsom sent a letter to the California Public Employees’ Retirement System (CalPERS), California State Teachers’ Retirement System (CalSTRS) and the University of California retirement system in efforts to cut off $1.5 billion related to Russian financial markets, according to a press release.

 If the agencies follow suit with Newsom’s request, funds would stop money from the state reaching Russian markets, ban purchasing of Russian debt and assessments would be done to protect the interests of all retirees.

-“These fiduciary obligations and our moral imperative before these atrocities demand that you act to address Russia’s aggressions and immediately restrict Russian access to California’s capital and investments,” the letter said.Where San Diego-area schools stand on dropping mask mandate
+“These fiduciary obligations and our moral imperative before these atrocities demand that you act to address Russia’s aggressions and immediately restrict Russian access to California’s capital and investments,” the letter said.Kroger pulls Russian-produced vodka from its shelves

 Newsom called the Russian military action against Ukraine “brazen and lawless” and the Russian government should pay the price.